Charles in Charge: Streaming

-All five seasons of the series were made available for streaming through Amazon Video and season one only on Hulu Plus.
-In addition, the entire series can be streamed on the NBC.com app.
+To date, all five seasons are able to purchase on Amazon Prime and iTunes.
+Amazon Prime and iTunes are missing the episode "Discipline" from Season 1, while Amazon Prime is also missing "Her Brother's Keeper" and "The Undergraduate" from Season 2, "The Heart Burglar" and "May the Best Man Lose" from Season 3, "Big Bang" and "Bad Boy" from Season 4 and "Fair Exchange" and "Charles Be DeMille" from Season 5.

 Syndication reruns

 When Charles in Charge returned to television, an arrangement had been made with stations owned by Tribune Broadcasting to carry the program in first run.
 Through this arrangement, the show was also able to gain nationwide carriage as its Chicago affiliate, WGN-TV, was a national cable superstation.

 In 1988, with the series nearing the 100-episode mark, distributor MCA Television began advertising in trade publications that it would begin selling reruns of Charles in Charge to local stations for a fall 1989 launch.
-The show reached the mark when the 1988-89 season ended, and the show began airing daily in syndication shortly thereafter.
-After the final episode aired in 1990, the syndication package added them, as well; the package included the first 22 episodes that had aired on CBS and the 78 that had aired over the first three seasons in syndication.
+The initial syndicated package consisted of the three seasons of syndicated episodes and the 22 episodes that had aired on CBS; the package later added the 26 episodes from the final syndicated season that launched in December 1989 and concluded in November of 1990.